perevalovds/ofxWord2Vec/README.md

 but implemented on pure C/C++.

-## Features:
+## Features

-* It uses only openFrameworks; no Python or any ML libraries.
+* It uses only openFrameworks; no Python, ML libraries or other addons are required.

-* It works very fast.

-* It allows to train and work with word embeddings from openFrameworks.
+* It allows to train and use word embeddings directly from openFrameworks project.

+* It works on CPU; it's fast.

 ## Examples

-* example_analogy - this example loads binary word vectors and allows to compute X - Y + Z = ?
+* example_analogy - it's ready-to-use example which works with words arithmetic.
+It allows to find nearest words to the combinations of words separated by ' + '  and ' - ', such as 'man - animal'.
+You can use any number of words in equation.

-It uses vec_text8.bin embeddings vectors obtained in the way as described in original_code/demo-analogy.sh
+Example shipped with vec_text8.bin embeddings vectors obtained in the way described in original_code/demo-analogy.sh